 One of the most beautiful Archaeopteryx fossils ever discovered can be seen at the Naturkundemuseum Berlin.
 It has been called the "Mona Lisa of Fossils."

 The Archaeopteryx pendant is 5.6 cm (2.2 inches) long below the loop.
-The design has many pointy features so I am only offering it on a 60 cm (24 inch) chain so that it hangs on your shirt and not on your skin.
+WARNING: The design has many pointy features so I am only offering it on a 60 cm (24 inch) chain so that it hangs on your shirt and not on your skin.
 Neverthless, please be careful when wearing this pendant as it could scratch your skin or snag your clothing.
 The interior wing is folded closer to the body of the Archaeopteryx than the outer wing to prevent it from scratching the wearer.

 The pendant shown is 3D printed in solid bronze.
 The pendant is also available in 14K gold plated brass and sterling silver.
 Please note that the silver and bronze versions of the pendant are only polished lightly to preserve fine details.
 The pendant is finished with a 60 cm/ 24 inch chain to match and is ready for gift giving with a gift box, polishing cloth, and care instructions.

 Please note: the video is a computer animation designed to show all sides of the pendant and may not accurately represent the color of the metal.